TezTech/eztz/README.md

 # eztz
 Easy Tezos key generator, operation signing and utility tool - It's eztz!
-Live demo: http://173.254.236.122/keygen.html
+[Live demo](https://stephenandrews.github.io/eztz/)

 #### *** Disclaimer - all keys generated should be treated as live.
 Please use the tool offline, and endavour to keep any input/output data secure and private ***